tookarius/kandege/README.md

 Real-money gambling requires proper licensing from the Betting Control and Licensing Board (BCLB) in Kenya.

-Made with ❤️ for learning & demonstration text---
+Made with ❤️ for learning & demonstration

-### Next Recommended Steps

-After adding these two files:

-1. Update your `public/index.html` to fetch real balance on login (using `/api/balance`).
-2. Add a simple authentication system (optional but recommended).
-3. Connect a real database for persistent balances.

-Would you like me to give you the **updated `index.html` sections** (especially how to fetch balance after login and on deposit success) so everything connects properly?

-Just say **"Yes, give me the frontend updates"** and I’ll provide the exact code changes for `index.html`.

-You now have everything needed to deploy on Vercel!